Not any fashion, but knitted by grandmothers

 100% Finnish organic wool

 Wool also comes from other farms today.
-However, only organic wool from Finnish farms is used, and the wool is also washed and spun locally.
-The production process preserves the natural lanolin of the wool, which makes the yarn naturally water and dirt repellent.
+However, only organic wool from Finnish farms is used for the hats, and the wool is also washed and spun in Finland.
+The production process preserves the wool's natural fat, lanolin, which makes the yarn naturally water- and dirt-repellent.

 Some wools are used in their beautiful natural shades, some are dyed.
 All dyeing is done by hand at Myssyfarm's production facilities.
 Dyeing uses low acid dyes that are attached to the wire with citric acid.
 The dyeing process makes the yarns particularly fluffy and soft, and the colors vibrant and brilliant compared to industrially dyed.